neptune-ai/docs/docs/integrations/keras-tuner.rst

 * see hardware consumption during search,
 * log the best parameters after training,
 * log hyperparameter search space
-* log Keras Tuner project directory with all the trial information
+* log Keras Tuner project directory with information for all the trials

 .. note::